cristhianfms/pharmacies/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The system can be devided in two main parts.
-A public website is a market of medicines where any user can buy medicines from diferente pharmacies.
+The system can be divided in two main parts:

+* A public website where anyone can purchase medicines from a variety of drug stores/chemists.

-The second part is a CMS (Content Managment System) where user with different user roles and privileges are able to manage pharamacies, medicines with their stock, create reports, between others.
+* The second part is a CMS (Content Managment System) where users with different roles; admin, employee, etc are able to manage drug stores/chemists, medicines and stocks, create reports, and others.

-The folowing are the main features segregated by the user role:
+The following are the main features for each user role:

 __Anonymous:__
-* Search medicines by name or pharmacies with stock
+* Search medicines by name or drug stores/chemists with stock available
-* Buy medicines and follow the purchase state
+* Purchase medicines and follow the purchase status

 __Admin:__
-* Create/Edit registration invitations for any kind of user
+* Create new invitations for any kind of user
+* Edit registration role, name and allocated outlet
-* Create new pharamacies
+* Register new drug stores/chemists

 __Employee:__
-* Create/Delete a medicine
+* Create and delete a medicine
-* Create/List his requests of medicine stock
+* Request restocking of medicines
-* List his pharmacy purchases
+* Help in the stock taking process
+* Follow users purchase history
-* Aprove/Reject purchases
+* Approve or reject purchases
+* Compatibility with JSON files
-* Export medicines to a json file
+* Export medicine lists to a JSON file

 __Owner:__
-* Aprove/Reject requests of medicine stock
+* Approve or reject requests for medicine restocking
-* Generate purchases reports between dates
+* Generate purchases reports by date

 ### Built With